Local Coordination and the Geometry of Social Networks: Model

-\begin{definition} A finite graph $G=(N,E)$ is $(\eps,r)$-amenable if there exists a partition of $N$ into connected components of radius at most $r$ such that the total number of edges connecting nodes in different components is at most $\eps|E|$. \end{definition} Equivalently, there is a set of edges $D \subseteq E$ such that $|D| \leq \eps|E|$, and for each $i \in N$ the connected component of $i$ in $G'=(N,E \setminus D)$ has radius at most $r$.\footnote{An alternative, equivalent definition is to partition the graph into subsets that are not necessarily connected.} That is, one can remove a small number of connections so that the remaining graph is separated into small communities.
+\begin{definition} A finite graph $G=(N,E)$ is $(\eps,r)$-amenable if there exists a partition of $N$ into connected parts of radius at most $r$, and the number of edges connecting nodes in different parts is at most $\eps|E|$. \end{definition} Equivalently, there is a set of edges $D \subseteq E$ such that $|D| \leq \eps|E|$, and for each $i \in N$ the connected component of $i$ in $G'=(N,E \setminus D)$ has radius at most $r$, where the radius is measured in the original graph $G$ (rather than in $G'$).
+That is, one can remove a small number of connections so that the remaining graph is separated into small communities.
 Note that while some of these communities may have a large surface-to-volume ratio, it is impossible for these communities to contain many agents, since there are at most $\eps|E|$ edges in the union of all boundaries.
 Indeed, the average surface-to-volume ratio (weighted by population size) is precisely $|D|/|N|$, which is at most $\eps|E|/|N|$.
 Assuming each agent is connected to a small number of others, this means that when $\eps$ is small, almost all agents will be in connected components that have small surface-to-volume ratios.\footnote{Formally, if $G$ is $(\eps,r)$-amenable, then at most a $\sqrt{2\eps \dmax}$-fraction of the agents will be in connected components with surface-to-volume ratio greater than $\sqrt{2\eps \dmax}$.} In the math literature, this property is often called \emph{hyperfiniteness} rather than amenability.
 A perhaps more appropriate name is \emph{statistical amenability}, as it requires that almost all nodes be the members of a set with a small surface-to-volume ratio, rather than just the existence of such sets, as in the original definition of amenability for infinite graphs.